swadhinroutray/firebase-server/README.md

 ```
 firebase serve
 ```
-this shoud start ur server and client
+this should start ur server and client
+#public is for front endend and functions is for backend